marxin/texi2rst-generated/sphinx/gccint/machine-descriptions/predicates.rst

 .. index:: generic predicates

 These are the generic predicates available to all back ends.
-They are defined in :samp:`recog.c`.
+They are defined in :samp:`recog.cc`.
 The first category of predicates allow only constant, or :dfn:`immediate`, operands.

 .. index:: immediate_operand